 Roll was appointed to the federal bench in 1991 by President George H.W.
 Bush, according to Roll’s obituary by The Associated Press.
 He previously served as a state trial judge and as a judge on the midlevel Arizona Court of Appeals.
 He previously worked as a county and state prosecutor.
 Named chief judge for Arizona in 2006, Roll pushed for the placement of more judges on the court’s bench as border violence swelled the district’s caseload.
 Read more

-2008: Clyde Otis, U.S. songwriter and music producer and the first African-American artists-and-repertoire executive for a major label, dies at 83.
+2008: Clyde Otis, U.S. songwriter and music producer and the first Black artists-and-repertoire executive for a major label, dies at 83.

 2007: Yvonne De Carlo, Canadian actress who appeared in film and television roles and played Lily Munster on “The Munsters,” dies of heart failure at 84.

 By the early ’60s, De Carlo’s movie career was starting to dry up.
 She played a bit role here and there, but she might have faded into obscurity if it weren’t for the good luck that brought her to “The Munsters.”
 A whole new generation got to know her … and think of her as a mother figure.
 Decades after “The Munsters” first aired and years after De Carlo’s death, she’s still one of our favorite TV moms.
 Read more